 There isn’t much else on the market quite like the Jeep Wrangler within its segment.
-The Suzuki Jimny is more affordable, but much smaller, while the Mercedes-Benz G-Class is much more expensive.
-Nonetheless, against mainstream SUVs, like the Kia Sportage and Volkswagen Tiguan, the Jeep looks expensive, thirsty and inefficient.
+The lovable (but recently discontinued) Suzuki Jimny was more affordable, but tiny, while the Mercedes-Benz G-Class is much more expensive.
+At this level the new Land Rover Defender is a worthy alternative and the Jeep compares well on price, if not glamour.

 Unlike most modern SUVs, which offer six or more airbags, the Wrangler gets just four, and all of those are up front.
 So, those in the rear have to rely solely on their seatbelt for crash safety.
 You do get the basic systems such as anti-lock brakes and electronic stability control, plus electronic aids to reduce the risk of rolling over.